vccolombo/WeatherNow/README.md

 <h1 align="center">Welcome to WeatherNow</h1>

-> NodeJS site to get the current weather for any location.
+> Website to get the current weather for any location.
 > Made as part of [The Complete Node.js Developer Course](https://www.udemy.com/course/the-complete-nodejs-developer-course-2/)

 ### [Homepage](https://vccolombo-weather-site.herokuapp.com/)